web-extend/web-extend/docs/guide/introduction.md

 ### 💪 Scaffold Support {#scaffold-support}

-WebExtend provides a CLI tool that helps you create a project quickly or generate entry files automatically.
+WebExtend provides a CLI tool that helps you create a project quickly and generate entry files automatically.

 See [web-extend](../api/web-extend.md).